eonist/Element/README.md

 ## Resources:
 - Here is a simple example app made with Element: [Stash](https://github.com/stylekit/stash),
-- Library of example code for each component in Element: [here](https://github.com/stylekit/explorer) and
+- Library of example code for each component in Element: [here](https://github.com/stylekit/explorer)
 - macOS styles to get you started: [here](https://github.com/stylekit/ElCapitan)

 ## iOS: